pvermeulen-pivotal/datatx-geode-ldap-security/README.md

 ### Generic Unbounded Docker LDAP ###

-After downloading the datatx-geode-ldap-security Github project, navigate to the location of where the git repository was downloaded and go to directory **ldap** in the datatx-geode-ldap-security project.
+After downloading the datatx-geode-ldap-security Github project, navigate to the location of where the Git repository was downloaded and go to directory **ldap** in the datatx-geode-ldap-security project.

 **Build the Docker Image**